MorningZephyr/Ai-Agent/README.md

 # AI Representative System

-A simple, intelligent AI system that learns about users through conversation and can represent them to others.
+A multi-user AI system where each user can train their own AI representative that others can interact with safely.

 ## Features